LukaszBis/Fakturki-Porject/README.md

 # Fakturki-Project

 ## Description
-It's inovoice app that we crated as a team in university classes.
+It's inovoice app that we crated as a team in university classes.<br>
-If you want to run the application first you need to download [Docker Desktop](https://www.docker.com/get-started/) Then if you want to see what is going on in database you will need [MongoDBCompass](https://www.mongodb.com)
+If you want to run the application first you need to download [Docker Desktop](https://www.docker.com/get-started/).<br>
+Then if you want to see what is going on in database you will need [MongoDBCompass](https://www.mongodb.com).

 ## Ho to start the application
 The app start with command ```docker-compose up --build -d```